 Listen to all of VPR's online streams - VPR News, VPR Classical, Replay, The BBC and the Vermont Statehouse - using your computer's browser or any of your preferred streaming devices.

 The fastest and easiest way to listen is with the player built right into VPR.org.
 If you're on a computer, you'll see it at the top left of the screen.
 If you're on a mobile device, it will be located at the bottom left of the screen.
 Click the "All Streams" button on the right side of the audio player to select the stream you want.
-It's called the Persistent Player because the stream will keep playing as you navigate VPR.org or just leave it open in a browser tab.
+This is called the Persistent Player, which means the stream will keep playing as you navigate VPR.org, or leave it open in a browser tab.

 VPR Audio Player

 For more stream options or if you prefer a "pop up" player in your browser, use the VPR Audio Player.
 This player includes low-bandwidth options, i.e. 24k MP3, as well as higher quality audio streams, AAC+ and Flash.

 One of the fastest and easiest ways to listen to VPR is using voice commands with your "smart speaker."